top of page

 ISBN: 9780545124508

 The Scholastic School Market Edition Sorcerer's Stone was published in 2009 and only available for a very short time on the Book Fair market, so it was NEVER for sale in bookstores open to the public.
-This edition features a lovely Mary GrandPre illustration; this book is the only book at this time that has the cover.
+This edition features a lovely Mary GrandPre illustration; this book is the only book at this time that has this cover.

-This book is not "super rare", despire what eBay says sometimes, BUT copies are harder to come by than other editions, and due its lovely cover art, the book is in higher demand by collectors.
+This book is not "super rare", despite what eBay says sometimes, BUT copies are harder to come by than other editions, and due its lovely cover art, the book is in higher demand by collectors.

 Deluxe Edition